rapidsai/raft/docs/source/quick_start.md

 # Quick Start

-This guide is meant to provide a quick-start tutorial for interacting with RAFT's C++ APIs.
+This guide is meant to provide a quick-start tutorial for interacting with RAFT's C++ & Python APIs.

 ## RAPIDS Memory Manager (RMM)